GTAmodding/gta3script-specs/SPECIFICATION.md

 This statement executes a list of conditions, grabs its compare flag and chooses between two set of statements to execute.

-If the compare flag is true, control is transfered to the first set of statements.
+If the compare flag is true, control is transferred to the first set of statements.
 Otherwise, to the second set if an `ELSE` exists.
 Execution of the `ELSE` or the `ENDIF` command causes control to leave the IF block.

 #### IFNOT Statement